-Many people think of desserts as the main source of added sugars, but many foods and drinks may contain added sugars.
+Many people think of desserts as the main source of added sugars, but many foods and drinks contain added sugars.
 For example, sweetened drinks like regular soft drinks, some fruit drinks and energy drinks are all sources of added sugars.
 Snack foods, like crackers, and even ready-to-eat foods, like pizza and pasta sauces, can be made with added sugars.
-Some people may also add sugar to what they eat and drink, like sprinkling sugar over cereal or pouring flavored creamer in coffee.
+Some people may also add sugar to what they eat and drink, like sprinkling sugar over cereal or pouring flavored creamer in their coffee.

 How to Identify Sources of Added Sugars

-Check the ingredient list on food packages.
 The ingredients that appear first are in the largest amount.
 Be sure to look for foods and drinks that don’t have sugar (or some other sweetener) listed as the first ingredient.
 Other examples of sweeteners and sources of added sugars include: brown sugar, corn syrup, dextrose, fructose, high-fructose corn syrup, honey, maple syrup, molasses, sucrose, white granulated sugar.

 It’s not necessary to avoid all sources of added sugars.
 The problem is that many of us include too many sources of added sugars or eat and drink larger amounts than is recommended.
 When this happens there is less room for more nutritious foods and drinks.